DemISee1/DemISee1.github.io/README.md

-# Hosting a Website on Github Pages
+# Hosting an Online Resume and Readme using Etter's Modern Technical Writing Principles

 ## Purpose

-The purpose of this document is to describes the practical steps of how to host and format a resume using github pages with related discussion around Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
+The goal of this document is to describes the practical steps necessary to host and format a resume using github pages with related discussion around Andrew Etter's book [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 ## Getting Started

 These instructions will guide you through the process of hosting your resume on Github Pages as a static site.
+Note that this process was made with MacOS in mind, thus it may not work on other operating systems.

 ### Prerequisites

 You must meet the following requirements before moving on to the instructions:

 - Have a [Github](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) account.
+- Have [Github Desktop](https://desktop.github.com) installed or simply use git if you are already familiar with it.
-- Have a good understanding of how to write markdown.
-Refer to these [additional resources](#More-Resources) to help.
+- Have a good understanding of how to write Markdown.
+    - Refer to these [additional resources](#More-Resources) if needed.
-- Use a markdown editor capable of rendering GitHub Flavoured Markdown (GFM) or an in-browser.
-I recommend you use [StackEdit](https://stackedit.io/), and in-browser markdown editor.
+- Have a markdown editor capable of rendering GitHub Flavoured Markdown (GFM) or an in-browser editor.
+I recommend you use [StackEdit](https://stackedit.io/) which is an in-browser editor.
 - Have a resume.

 ### Instructions

-A step by step series of examples that tell you how to get a development environment running
+Here is a step-by-step process of how to use Etter's principles to host a resume on Github pages.

 Say what the step will be